MarcoRosson/Optitrack_basketball/README.md

 2 - Kalman predictor
 3 - No interpolation
 ```
-The animation would start in a new window.
+The animation will start in a new window.
-In the terminal wil be shown some information about the ball and its trajectory:
+In the terminal will be shown some information about the ball and its trajectory:

 ```bash
 Ball speed: 0.37329354903095924 [m/s]